 Kim Jung Un’s sanity has been questioned for years.
-He is characterised and satirised as an unhinged megalomaniac with an apocalyptic desire to annihilate large parts of the world’s population by instigating a nuclear war.
+He is characterised and satirised as an unhinged megalomaniac.
+He is attributed with an apocalyptic desire to annihilate large parts of the world’s population by instigating a nuclear war.

 However, a counter-argument can be made that Kim Jung Un is, in fact, a rational actor.

 North Korea’s nuclear development pursuits have cost the country a large percentage of its GDP, crippled its economic growth potential, isolated itself from the modern world and ultimately starved, stunted and subjected its citizens in this “social utoipa” for generations.

 Yes, such actions are cruel and tyrannical, but they do not qualify as irrational from a game theory standpoint.

 North Korea’s Nuclear Weapons Programme – A Rational Strategy?

 Rational actors respond to incentives.
 Incentives created by the international community in recent years – intentional or accidental – can go a long way to explain why the Kim regime has continued developing its nuclear programme.